ayberkcansever/mercury/README.md

 ```

 Now we have a Mercury node which is ready to be a piece of a Mercury cluster and a client can connect to the node through the server socket.
 Mercury **does not** care the protocol you implement, it only delivers the messages.
 So you are free to implement your own messaging protocol.

+If your application is a Spring boot application, you do not need to annotate your main class **(@SpringBootApplication)** and do not need to run Spring application **(SpringApplication.run)** if you initialized Mercury, because Mercury is a Spring boot application and initialize the application context for you :P